AcceptableIce/ko-localstorage/README.md

 The value of userBackgroundColor in that example will be retreived and stored to the LocalStorage key `userBackgroundStore`.

-Even though LocalStorage stores everything as a string, ko-localstorage.js automatically handles boolean values.
+Even though LocalStorage stores everything as a string, ko-localstorage.js automatically handles boolean and number values.